-- Bachelor's degree from an accredited institution; - North Carolina "A" license in Elementary Education or the equivalent from another state; - Two official transcripts from all institutions attended; - Completed ECSU Health Form;

-- Bachelor's degree from an accredited college or university; - A minimum overall undergraduate GPA of 2.5 (on a 4.0 scale) or a 3.0 average for the last four semesters (60 credit hours) of study for the bachelor's degree.
-Applicants may be admitted without reference to their baccalaureate record if they earned at least a 3.0 cumulative GPA in a master's degree program completed at an accredited college or university or if they earned at least a 3.3 cumulative GPA for at least 12 credit hours of a master's or doctoral degree program; - Graduate Record Examination (GRE) or Miller Analogies Test (MAT) recommended, but not required; - \$30 non-refundable application fee - Interview with Department of Education, Psychology and Health Graduate Coordinator and Graduate Faculty; - Typewritten two-page essay specifying educational philosophy; and - Recommendations from three professional educators who can document work performance or relevant experience.
+- Bachelor's degree from an accredited institution; - North Carolina "A" license in Elementary Education or the equivalent from another state if applying to the Teacher Leader track; - Two official transcripts from all institutions attended; - Completed ECSU Health Form; - Bachelor's degree from an accredited college or university; - A minimum overall undergraduate GPA of 2.5 (on a 4.0 scale) or a 3.0 average for the last four semesters (60 credit hours) of study for the bachelor's degree.
+Applicants may be admitted without reference to their baccalaureate record if they earned at least a 3.0 cumulative GPA in a master's degree program completed at an accredited college or university or if they earned at least a 3.3 cumulative GPA for at least 12 credit hours of a master's or doctoral degree program; - The M. Ed. must have a cohort average of at least a 3.0 in order to meet accreditation requirements.
+If a student's GPA from their most recent degree is under a 3.0, the student may be provisionally admitted or admitted as a special student until the 3.0 GPA requirement is met. - Interview Requirements: M. Ed. applicants may be asked to interview it they have a GPA blow 3.0 or if the candidate is new to the field of Education. - Graduate Record Examination (GRE) or Miller Analogies Test (MAT) recommended, but not required; - \$30 non-refundable application fee - Interview with Department of Education, Psychology and Health Graduate Coordinator and Graduate Faculty; - Typewritten two-page essay on a provided educational topic; and - Recommendations from three professional educators who can document work performance or relevant experience.